Hope for our community

 Workplace environment and culture plays a pivotal role in a company’s success.
 I am very proud to work with such a positive and supportive group of driven women!
 All of us encourage and challenge each other to be the best we can be.
 We all work hard and strive for a common goal together.
 The same is evident in our work, providing our clients individualized selection meetings and attention to detail.
 We at Calia take your vision and turn it into reality!

 Culture of a small business, the way we treat clients and there clients, we hold everyone on highest regard.
 Grateful for everything.

-**Freedom.
+Freedom.
 Freedom for creativity, to speak ideas openly, to have a voice, to be exactly who you want to be in a business.
 Having a team and leadership that gives you the tools to be the best you can be no matter what.
-Honestly, who wouldn’t want to be in a job where you make relationships with your market but also your team.
+Honestly, who wouldn’t want to have a career where you develop relationships with your market but also your team.

 Small businesses are not for everyone, they are for the bravest, the persistent, and the chance to achieve the world.”
 There is no safety net, no money tree, there are small goals, fun achievements and a no limit mentality. & When you buy from a small business an actual person does A LITTLE HAPPY DANCE”

 Currently, we are uncertain as a country, we are worried for health and economy, but we are always strong.
 As a whole.
 Right now you see enormous strength in hospitals, communities, countries.
 Our human instinct to help is in overdrive.
 Everything that’s happening in the world right now, we may not have control over.
 The only thing we can control is our reaction.